Are you looking to take your business to the next level? There are some key business numbers you should keep track of and know how to improve.

 Online booking revenue

-Kitomba’s found that over 10% of bookings are now made online accounting for a good portion of a salon, spa or clinics total revenue.
+Our customer data tells us that more than 10% of bookings are now made online, accounting for a good portion of a salon, spa or clinics total revenue.
 Online booking has become a necessity for businesses as it offers the flexibility and convenience clients demand, and allows you to focus on the client in your chair all while you receive bookings.

 Here are a few strategies that can increase your online booking revenue:

-Ensure your services are clearly named and have descriptions, always keep your staff’s working hours up to date, and show service duration and prices to make it as easy as possible for your clients to book online.
+Ensure your services are clearly named and have descriptions, always keep your staff’s working hours up to date and show service duration and prices to make it as easy as possible for your clients to book online.

 If you’d like to find out how Kitomba can help make you more successful, get in touch with us.